apticknor/blog/src/posts/2014/retina-double-scrollbar-bug.md

 date: 2014-03-24
 image: "/assets/images/desk.jpg"
 thumbnail: "/assets/images/desk_thumb.jpg"
-excerpt: "So today at work I bumped up against a particularly nasty bug.
-No it’s not a problem with double float margins in legacy browsers."
+excerpt: "Today at work I bumped up against a double scrollbar bug in chrome.
+Check out the bug in action and see a reduced test case."
 ---

-So today at work I bumped up against a particularly nasty bug.
+Today at work I bumped up against a particularly nasty bug.
 No it’s not a problem with double float margins in legacy browsers.
 It’s a problem on a very modern stack that appears to be in happening only in Chrome.

 Here’s what I’m seeing.